-Former Assistant Director for South and Central Asia for the Central Intelligence Agency
+Former Assistant Director for South and Central Asia, Central Intelligence Agency

 Paul Farley is a former senior Central Intelligence Agency (CIA) officer with over 32 years of service in said Agency.
 His most recent position was Assistant Director of the CIA for South and Central Asia (AD/SCAMC), in charge of CIA’s multi-directorate operations focused on that region.
 In addition to managing a budget in the hundreds of millions of dollars, Paul was responsible for over a thousand officers serving in high-risk, complex and ambiguous overseas environments, and his position required working closely with U.S. government policy and senior civilian and defense leaders on some of the most complex issues facing U.S. national security.
 Paul’s position involved frequent engagement with foreign leaders and senior government officials while he either lived overseas or was on official travel to foreign posts.
 Carrying out responsibilities in a region with nuclear-armed countries, terrorist threats, war/conflict, and aggressive third country actors required active engagement with multiple CIA elements, U.S. government partners, and foreign partners.
 Prior to being AD/SCAMC, Paul was Assistant Director of the CIA for the Western Hemisphere (AD/WHMC).
 This region, on America’s “doorstep,” also required frequent U.S. inter-agency engagement on a host of issues pertaining to U.S. national security, as well as regular overseas engagement with foreign and U.S. government partners.
 In the aforementioned Assistant Director positions, Paul was part of the CIA senior leadership team that worked on strategic resource and planning issues, setting the course for CIA’s ongoing and future missions.